-[To be filled-in by the MTech(Research) Scholar]
+[To be fille ed-in by the MTech(Research) Scholar]

-Name of the Scholar: Register No. :
+Name of the Scholar: Register No.:

-Department: Date of Joining :
+Department: Date of Joining:

 Name of Research Guide(s):

 Currently specified last date:

 Reasons for requesting the exte ension of Registration:

-Declaration: I agree to pay the (semester fees as ap applicable fees as per the Institute Rules plicable). -
+(semester fees as ap -

-Signature of the Scholar, with
+Signature of the Scholar, with CDDAC

-[Comments by the Comments: Research Guide, who is the Chairperson n of RPAC]
+Comments by the Comments: Research Guide, who is the Chairperson of RPAC]

+Commences.

 Na ame(s) and Signature(s) with Date

 [Recommendation by the DPGC

 Recommended / not-Recommen ded for extension of registration.

-Socretowy DDCC Date Chairman-DPGC
+Secretary-DPGC Date Chairman-DPGC

-Secretary-DPGC [Verification of Records] Chan man-Di GC
+[Verification of Records]

-The Records were verified and found to be in order.

-The Reco ords were verified and found to be in orde 71.
+The Reco ords were verified and found to be in order

+110 1100 •

 Supdt.
 (Academic Section) Asst.
 Registrar (Academic) DR (Academic)

-[Approval]
+[Approval] ,

-Extension is (1) not granted (reason:

-(2) granted and the extended last date is
+Extension is (1) not granted (rea (2) granted and the ason: e extended last date is)

+() 6 :

 Dean (Academic)

-- (1) At a stretch, extension of six months (i.e., one semester) may be approved for MTech(R) - (2) The scholar has to pay the applicable semester fees to the cash section after the extension is approved.
-(3) If the scholar has already completed the maximum duration for complying the degree requirement from the date of registration of first semester, as per the Regulations, no more extensions shall be permitted.
+Note: (1) At a stretch, extension of six months (i.e., one semester) may be approved for MTech(R)

+- (2) The scholar has to pay the applicable semester fees to the cash section after the extension is approved. - (3) If the scholar has already completed the maximum duration for complying the degree requirement from the date of registration of first semester, as per the Regulations, no more extensions shall be permitted.